Ferdinand II of Naples: Sexuality

-Certainly Ferrandino was aware of his physical qualities and did not exploit them only for his own personal gain, but also for those political-diplomatic issues that could benefit the state: in fact, he always writes the usual Dovizi, who in presenting himself in Forlì to countess Caterina Sforza, of whom he sought the alliance in the war against the French, Ferrandino "went tight and beautifully dressed in the Neapolitan style".
-In fact, he knew that Countess Catherine had a real passion for good-looking men and probably hoped to win their friendship.
-The attempt, perhaps, had a certain success, as Dovizi, in a specially enigmatic language, goes on to say that although Ferrandino the countess was not physically liked then very much, nevertheless "they shook hands scratching and at the same time noticed a lot of sparkling eyes", also the castellan Giacomo Feo, then a young lover of the same countess, showed himself quite jealous, in fact Ferrandino and Caterina "they stayed about two hours together but under the eyes of all, since the Feo wants she for himself".
+Certainly Ferrandino was aware of his physical qualities and did not exploit them only for his own personal gain, but also for those political-diplomatic issues that could benefit the state: in fact, he always writes the usual Dovizi, who in presenting himself in Forlì to Countess Caterina Sforza, of whom he sought the alliance in the war against the French, Ferrandino "went tight and beautifully dressed in the Neapolitan style".
+In fact, he knew that the countess had a real passion for good-looking men and probably hoped to win their friendship.
+The attempt, perhaps, had a certain success, as Dovizi, in especially enigmatic language, goes on to say that although Ferrandino was not physically liked by the countess very much, nevertheless "they shook hands scratching and at the same time noticed a lot of sparkling eyes"; also the castellan Giacomo Feo, then a young lover of the same countess, showed himself quite jealous, and in fact Ferrandino and Caterina "they stayed about two hours together but under the eyes of all, since the Feo wants she for himself".